 Looking for a way to lighten the mood after blowing your bankroll on the penny slots?
 Look no further than the numerous comedy shows in Las Vegas that range from big-name headline performers to smaller lounge acts.
-There is also a diversity in pricing, with shows scattered across the cost spectrum.
-To help you identify a good fit, we wanted to rank permanent shows based on customer reviews, and also point out the various comedy club options that exist.
+There is also a diversity in pricing, with shows scattered across the cost spectrum, ensuring there is an option for all budgets.

 Note that our rankings of the best comedy shows in Vegas exclude magic shows that also incorporate comedy, however, those options can be found in our rankings of the best magic shows in Vegas.

-Best Permanent Comedy Shows in Las Vegas
+Best Comedy Shows in Las Vegas

 Comedy Clubs in Vegas

 Comedy clubs in Las Vegas are a fun option as they feature rotating acts at a reduced price point when compared to the headliners above.
 Be warned that these stand-up shows can be hit or miss as the acts won’t always jive with your sense of humor, but that’s part of the adventure.

 While many comedy clubs in Las Vegas bring in lesser-known acts, Aces of Comedy at Mirage pulls out the big guns.
 Names like Daniel Tosh, Jerry Seinfeld, David Spade, Ray Romano, Bill Maher, and George Lopez among others are brought in to fill the schedule in the form of short residencies.
-Comedy fans will want to check the calendar (here) to see who will be performing when they are in town.
+Comedy fans will want to check the Aces of Comedy calendar to see who will be performing when they are in town.

 Located in the Miracle Mile Shops at Planet Hollywood, Las Vegas Live Comedy sources a rotating assortment of performers that you may know from HBO, Showtime, and Comedy Central to complement their resident headliner Edwin San Juan.
-Earning 3.9/5 stars on Vegas.com, Las Vegas Live Comedy tickets tend to range from $50 – $110.
+Earning 3.5/5 stars on TripAdvisor, Las Vegas Live Comedy tickets tend to range from $50 – $110.

-The Comedy Works at Plaza: Stand-up comedy on Fremont Street can be difficult to find, but Comedy Works at Plaza could be your solution if you need a chuckle.
+Stand-up comedy on Fremont Street can be difficult to find, but Comedy Works at Plaza could be your solution if you need a chuckle.
 Featuring a fresh lineup of talent weekly, both names you are likely to know, and up and comers will be taking the stage.
 With tickets starting at $20, The Comedy Works boasts a strong value proposition.

-Another comedy club in downtown Las Vegas, Delirious can be found at Downtown Grand and features a rotating assortment of comics to include Pauly Shore, Don Barnhart, and others at a $59 price point.
-You can view upcoming acts and buy tickets here.
+Another comedy club in downtown Las Vegas, Delirious can be found at Downtown Grand and features a rotating assortment of comics to include Pauly Shore, Don Barnhart, and others at a $50 – $60 price point.

 Hopefully, we were able to help you find a comedy show in Las Vegas that fits both your preferences and your budget.
 With options both on the Strip and downtown, you shouldn’t have a hard time finding a good laugh.